bucho-op/bucho-op/README.md

 # 💫 About Me:
-Hello!
-I'm Guilherme, a passionate programmer from Brazil 🇧🇷, currently undergraduate at USP (University of São Paulo).
+a passionate programmer from Brazil 🇧🇷, currently undergraduate at USP (University of São Paulo).

 - 🔭 I’m currently working on: **A mobile app project for bikers**
 - 🌱 I’m currently learning: **Machine Learning and Competitive Programming**